Information for Staff

 A: We encourage staff with health concerns to reach out to Human Resources to discuss their individual situations as each situation is unique and we will evaluate each situation based on the individual facts and circumstances.

-Q: Are the proposed cuts for a single year or are they propagating forward?
+Q: Are the proposed budget reductions for a single year or are they propagating forward?

 A: The budget reductions proposed in the various models would be for the 2020–2021 fiscal year only.
 Right now, the intention would be to return to the pre-COVID-19 funding level after the current fiscal year ends (on June 30, 2021).